karllucas/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 0x03.
 ES6 data manipulation
 ===========================

-This repo is included in Specializations - Web Stack programming ― Back-end Course of Holberton School.
-We will cover the `E6 data manipulation.`
+This repo is includes one of the EcmaScript6 courses offred in the ALX Software Engineering Programming.
+It covers `ES6 data manipulation.`

 ![Logo](https://www.howtogeek.com/wp-content/uploads/2021/05/laptop-with-terminal-big.png?height=200p&trim=2,2,2,50)